General Advising Information

 3. Add/Drop Period and Change To or From Pass/Fail – The official Add/Drop period begins the first day of classes.
 Adds and Drops are completed using Banner and ends on midnight on the Sunday after the first week of classes.
 During the Add/Drop period, students may change to or from Pass/Fail in a course.
 They must complete the Pass/Fail form available in the Registrar’s Office.

 4. Course Enrollments – Course enrollments are not finalized until the last day of Add/Drop period.
 Any discrepancies between your course enrollment list and the students actually attending class should be directed to the Registrar’s Office.

-7. Roll Call - (Wednesday, October 17, 2012 and Thursday, March 7, 2013) This is both an opportunity to make sure enrollment records agree with Registrar's Office and faculty and an important grading period.
-At mid-semester, one of the following grades are reported for all students:
+7. Roll Call - (Wednesday, October 16, 2013 and Thursday, March 6, 2014) This is both an opportunity to make sure enrollment records agree with ours and an important grading period.
+At mid-semester on of the following grades should be reported for all students:

-• "NE" indicates no evaluation made by faculty member (applicable to an entire course or sections)
+- "NE" indicating no evaluation made by the faculty member (applicable to an entire course or section)

 9. Grading Practices

 Incomplete grades may be given ONLY for reasons of documented illness and/or emergency, and must be thoroughly documented.
 (Refer to the Academic Bulletin.)
-Forms are available in the Registrar's Office or on the Registrar’s Office website.
+Forms are available in the Registrar's Office or on their website.